 Enjoy your walk!
 God tur!

-PS: Due to the situation with the coronavirus, there are restrictions on visits to the cabins this year.
+PS: Due to the situation with the coronavirus, there are restrictions on visits to the cabins.
 You will find more information on the site of the Norwegian trekking association.

 Some other links for further inspiration: